 - Interest Rate Stabilization: After aggressive rate hikes through 2023, the Federal Reserve has maintained steady rates, allowing lenders to offer more competitive terms

-- Credit Score Recovery: According to Experian's 2025 State of Automotive Finance report, the average credit score for auto loan borrowers has increased by 12 points since 2023
+- Credit Score Recovery: According to industry reports, the average credit score for auto loan borrowers has improved since 2023

 - Lender Competition: Digital-first lenders have entered the market aggressively, forcing traditional banks to lower rates and fees